Post-Install Configuration

 - The text (localized) that will be displayed as the attribute static text in the mobile app.params

 - Attribute parameters, differ according to the type.
-Note that the parameters only define what names of operation named variables are assigned to particular attribute.
-For example, if you create payments with named variableiban
+Note that the parameters only define what names of operation-named variables are assigned to a particular attribute.
+For example, if you create payments with a named variableiban

 , thevalue